Welcome to the Great Science-Fiction & Fantasy Works web site!

 Regrettably, I have not yet had an opportunity to write an essay on this author, but the "Other Resources" section below will lead you to some information about the "Notable Books" listed farther down this page.

-Of individual pages, there are not so many that are not focussed on Card the person rather than Card the author (see the paragraph below); one of the more useful is Orson Scott Card at Henry Jenkins's "Media and Imagination" site.
+Of individual pages, there are not so many that are not focussed on Card the person rather than Card the author (see the paragraph below); one of the more useful is Orson Scott Card at Henry Jenkins’s “Media and Imagination” site.
+And the ever-useful Encyclopedia of Science Fiction has its Card, Orson Scott page.

-For more--and there is a very, very great deal more--on Card, Google Is Your Friend.
+For more—and there is a very, very great deal more—on Card, Google Is Your Friend.

-This web page is strictly compliant with the W3C (World Wide Web Consortium) Extensible HyperText Markup Language (XHTML) Protocol v1.0 (Transitional) and the W3C Cascading Style Sheets (CSS) Protocol v3 — because we care about interoperability.
+This web page is strictly compliant with the WHATWG (Web Hypertext Application Technology Working Group) HyperText Markup Language (HTML5) Protocol versionless “Living Standard” and the W3C (World Wide Web Consortium) Cascading Style Sheets (CSS3) Protocol v3 — because we care about interoperability.
 Click on the logos below to test us!